|Check your email from anywhere on earth.

 Web Mail can be used from anyone’s computer, anywhere in the world.
 It enables you to check what messages are waiting for you, read them, reply to them, and even delete them.
 It provides you with another way of finding out what’s in your mailbox and if there is maybe a large email that is blocking the rest of your messages.
 You can then retrieve the messages using your email program

-Please note that the Midcoast Dial Up Service will be decommissioned March 30, 2018
+Please note that the Midcoast Dial Up Service was decommissioned March 30, 2018

 Guides for email and web browsers:EMAIL